 I finally spotted the blasted pencil.
 Of course, it had rolled completely under my desk to the far end, tightly jammed up against the wall molding behind the computer cord, like a kitten hiding under the bed.
 I had to bend over to the point where my head was at the same level as my feet and reach to my arm’s length to grab it.
 As I was doing so, I realized how good it felt to stretch my spine.
 My errant pencil had offered me a little free exercise.

 Why can’t we extrapolate those kinds of experiences to larger ones in our lives?
 How many times are we inconvenienced by unforeseen circumstances which annoy, irritate, or anger us?
-We’re less able to tolerate them when we’re on a deadline, tired, running late to an appointment, etc. That’s when each of our own versions of “expletives deleted” kicks in.
+We’re less able to tolerate them when we’re on a deadline, tired, running late to an appointment, and on and on.
+That’s when each of our own versions of “expletives deleted” kicks in.

 Some opt for the “F” word, the “S” word, the “D” word, the “H” word, or whatever.
 Others downplay it such as what a childhood friend’s father used to say: “Oh, feathers and moose meat!”
 I always liked that.
 I wish I had found out the origin, but I was just a kid and not so fascinated by words and phrases as I am now.
 Anyway, that was just as powerful for him as the current popularity of the “alphabet” words.

 There’s that old expression, “When life hands you a lemon, make lemonade.”
 Well, that’s not just for the big, oppressive stuff of life.
 It can also be for the little things, too.